bluebindu/bluebindu.github.io/content/writings/anabaseis/index.md

 +++
-title = "AI ist Tot: Theory of Mind, LLMs, and Insights from Non-Dual Śaiva Tantra" date = "2018-03-21"
+title = "The Anabaseis of Penelope and Ninsun" date = "2018-03-21"
 +++